Reading Time: 5 minutes

 #4 – Brand Advocacy

 You may have purchased things based on your family and friends’ recommendations.
 That’s the beauty of advocacy.
 Also, people trust reviews than everything else.
 Setting KPIs for brand advocacy will help you to gauge your reputation among the buyers.
-Also, provides a roadmap to strengthen your omnichannel marketing strategies and make it more customer-centric.
+Also, provides a roadmap to strengthen your omnichannel marketing strategies and make them more customer-centric.
 Here’s what you can calculate in this stage:

 - Net Promoter Score (NPS): The NPS indicates how likely your customers will recommend your brand to their friends, family, and their followers on social media platforms.
 A high score indicates a high level of trustworthiness.
 Feedback surveys are one of the best methods to measure the score.